COVID-19 Prevention Non-Emergency Regulations

 - Q: What is the "infectious period"?

-A: Effective March 13, 2023, CDPH has adopted the following definition of "infectious period," which now applies to the COVID-19 Prevention regulations:- For symptomatic confirmed cases, 2 days before the confirmed case had any symptoms (symptom onset date is Day 0) through Days 5–10 after symptoms first appeared AND 24 hours have passed with no fever, without the use of fever-reducing medications, and symptoms have improved.
+A: Effective January 9, 2024, CDPH has adopted the following definition of "infectious period," which now applies to the COVID-19 Prevention regulations:- For COVID-19 cases with symptoms, it is a minimum of 24 hours from the day of symptom onset.
+COVID-19 cases may return if 24 hours have passed with no fever, without the use of fever-reducing medications, and their symptoms are mild and improving, OR

-The definition of "infectious period" will change if CDPH again changes its definition in a regulation or order.
+- The definition of "infectious period" will change if CDPH updates its definition in a regulation or order.

 - Q: What must an employer do if an employee claims a COVID-19 workplace exposure?

-A: An employer should take any reports of exposure seriously and should investigate any evidence of an exposure.
-It is the employer's responsibility to determine if a close contact occurred. - Q: What are the criteria for a COVID-19 case to return to work?
+A: An employer should take any reports of exposure seriously and should investigate any evidence of an exposure. to determine if a close contact occurred.
+It is the employer's responsibility to determine if a close contact occurred and take appropriate steps in response (see Question 1 above). - Q: What are the criteria for a COVID-19 case to return to work?

-A: Please refer to the section in this FAQ on CDPH's Isolation and Quarantine Guidance. - Q: What are the criteria for an employee who had a close contact to return to work?
+A: An employee may return to work at the conclusion of their infectious period, as described above and in the State Public Health Officer Order. - Q: What are the criteria for an employee who had a close contact to return to work?

-A: In non-outbreak situations, employers are not always required to exclude close contacts, but employers must implement effective policies to prevent transmission after a close contact.
-Please refer to the section in this FAQ on CDPH’s Isolation and Quarantine Guidance. - Q: Is a negative test required for an employee to return to work?
+A: In non-outbreak situations, employers are not required to exclude close contacts, but employers must implement effective policies to prevent transmission after a close contact. - Q: Is a negative test required for an employee to return to work?

 Testing Back to top